From glistening pagodas to well-preserved colonial architecture, tea shops and markets, here are my highlights from 3 days in Yangon, Myanmar.

 Yes the heat in Yangon is oppressive.
 It’s a busy, smelly, and noisy city, and the traffic is crazy.
 But on the flip side it’s home to some of Southeast Asia’s most impressive colonial architecture, it’s got a fascinating tea shop culture that dates back centuries, and its streets are alive with colourful open-air markets and eateries.

-So without further ado, here are my personal highlights of my two-night stay in Yangon.
+So without further ado, here are my personal highlights of my 3 days in Yangon.

 Sunrise at Shwedagon Pagoda